alexa/alexa-auto-sdk/extensions/aasb/README.md

 }
 ```

 You can also use the `AASBStream` interface's `write()` method to write data to the stream.
 Certain messages (such as `AudioInput:StartAudioInput`) pass in a stream reference and expect the stream to be opened in `WRITE` mode.
-Once the stream is opened, data should be written to the stream object until another message is received to stop sending data or the stream is closed.
+After the stream is opened, data should be written to the stream object until another message is received to stop sending data or the stream is closed.